 BURGAW- Pender County Health Department reported the first death due to COVID-19 in the county.
-The patient, an offender from the Pender County Correctional Institution, passed away yesterday evening.
+The patient, an offender from the Pender County Correctional Institution, passed away in the evening of April 21.

 “Coronavirus has caused deaths around our region and it’s difficult when one occurs,” said Carolyn Moser, Pender County Health and Human Services director.